 The main source of income for the almost 400 residents of Norman, Arkansas, is agriculture, poultry and logging.
 In addition, Norman enjoys a brisk tourist trade during the spring and summer.

 There are so many things to do in Norman, Arkansas.
 You can go hiking and canoeing.
 There are campgrounds and cabins along the Caddo River.

 Situated in southeast Arkansas, Norman is close to Mt.
 Ida, Mena, Hot Springs, and Murfreesboro.
 It’s easy to get here, too!
 Just find us at the intersection of Hwy 8 and Hwy 27.

-The local historical society has been working to restore the old Norman High School.
+The Norman Historic Preservation Program, Inc. is a 501c3.
+They have been working hard restoring the old Norman High School.
 You can visit and see the old classrooms and memorabilia from when it was still being used.
-There are also little flea market items you can purchase to support the society.
+There are also little flea market items you can purchase to support their mission.